 Change orders and unanticipated costs are minimized because the agency halted the practice of beginning construction before design is complete, and designing projects before all land is under SDA control.

 Furthermore, the SDA has instituted an aggressive cost-recovery program that has recouped millions of dollars for significant project errors by architects, contractors and project management firms.

 Legislation creating the SDA was signed into law on August 6, 2007.
 The SDA, an independent authority in but not of the Department of Treasury, is the successor to the SCC.

-Numerous reforms resulted from the Program and Governance Reform legislation establishing the SDA.
+Numerous reforms resulted from the 2007 legislation establishing the SDA.
 Under the legislation, the school construction agency is no longer a subsidiary of the EDA, even though the EDA retains its financing role for the school construction program.
 The SDA operates in but not of Treasury.

 The number of public Board members was authorized to increase from seven to 11.
 Members are nominated by the Governor and confirmed by the Senate.
 Members must have backgrounds directly relevant to the new Authority’s mission.
 The Authority is required to report to the Legislature every six months.

-Also due to the Program and Governance Reform legislation, the SDA is developing regulations that will allow for delegating the management of projects to SDA Districts (formerly known as Abbott Districts), as authorized by the Program and Governance Reform legislation of August 2007.
-Also under development are standards for assessing and building district capacity.
-The SDA will retain ultimate responsibility for a project.
+Also due to the 2007 legislation, the SDA developed regulations that will allow for delegating the management of projects to SDA Districts (formerly known as Abbott Districts), as authorized by the legislation of August 2007.

 Top of Page